dialoguetoolkit/chattoolOLD/index.md

 <p>Mills, G. J. and Healey, P. G. T. (submitted) <a href = "http://homepages.inf.ed.ac.uk/gmills/MillsHealey2013Submission.pdf"><B>A dialogue experimentation toolkit.</B></A>

+<p>Healey, P. G., Mills, G. J., Eshghi, A., & Howes, C. (2018).
+Running repairs: Coordinating meaning in dialogue.
+Topics in cognitive science, 10(2), 367-388.</p>

+<p> Yu, Y., Eshghi, A., Mills, G., & Lemon, O. J. (2017).
+The burchak corpus: a challenge data set for interactive learning of visually grounded word meanings.
+In Belz, Anya, Erkut Erdem, Katerina Pastra, and Krystian Mikolajczyk.
+"Proceedings of the Sixth Workshop on Vision and Language."
+In Proceedings of the Sixth Workshop on Vision and Language.
+2017.</P>

 <p>Concannon, S., Healey, P. G., & Purver, M. (2015). <a href = "./publications/concannon-et-al15semdialexp.pdf"><b>Shifting Opinions: An Experiment on Agreement and Disagreement in Dialogue</b></a> SEMDIAL 2015 goDIAL, 15.</p>

 <p>Nolle, Jonas, Kristian Tylen, and Gregory Mills.
 (2015) "Environmental affordances shape linguistic coordination in the maze game." </p>